postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 You will be able to perform all these user actions even from the dashboard, as illustrated in the screen below:

 [![api create5](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create5-Dashboard.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create5-Dashboard.png)

+### Commenting on APIs

+You can comment on your APIs the same way as you do on your collections.
+For more information on this, refer to [Commenting on Collections](/docs/v6/postman/collections/commenting_on_collections)

 For more information on APIs, see: